Government exists to serve the people.

 Government should exist to serve all its citizens, regardless of zip code.
 By promoting accessibility and transparency we can increase and diversify involvement in government.
 People deserve and have the right to know that their government works for them.

-Read Tamaya’s latest op-ed: Call to make City Hall more accessible to all
+Learn more about our government accessibility plan: Call to make City Hall more accessible to all